Fenera/Spring-Boot-Fundamentals/README.md

 You should place the @Autowired annotation on the single constructor you want Spring to use for dependency injection (for single constructor classes, no need to use @Autowired)
 If you have optional variables, use setter injection instead of multiple constructors

+If you have multiple instances of an interface/abstract class (Stripe & PayPal), control the bean selection by using @Primary and @Qualifier In the example code, paypal is the payment service used for OrderService while Stripe is the general payment service for everything else

+@Qualifier and Dependency Injection
+The core idea of loose coupling in software design is that a component should depend on an abstraction (like an interface) rather than a concrete implementation.
+Loose Coupling (via Interface): The component that uses the dependency (the client) doesn't create the dependency itself or manage its lifecycle.
+Instead, the framework (like Spring) injects the dependency at runtime (Inversion of Control).
+The client interacts with the dependency through an interface, making it agnostic to the underlying concrete class.